 Credits, 1-6 sem. hrs.
 Through the internship program the student is on the job temporarily in specific public or private professional areas and is under direct supervision of a faculty advisor.
 A letter grade is assigned for this work experience.
 Internships may be arranged for 1, 2, or 3 (very rarely for 6) hours of credit in the students academic major.

 MUS 391 - Applied Percussion (1 hr.)

 MUS 392 - Applied Percussion (2 hrs.)

 MUS 393 - Percussion Instruments Class (2 hrs.)

-Credits, 2 sem. hrs.
-Prerequisite(s): MUS 202, MUS 205.
 Practical class instruction is given to students on the various percussion instruments.

 MUS 398 - Junior Recital (1 hr.)